Theistic Arguments Series: On the Impossibility of an Actual Infinite

 suppose we meet a man who claims to have been counting from eternity and is now finishing: . . ., -3, -2, -1, 0.
 We could ask, why did he not finish counting yesterday or the day before or the year before?
 By then an infinite time had already elapsed, so that he should already have finished by then.Notice that this implies both a starting and an ending point (even if Craig doesn't admit it) - a set of moments that is bounded on both ends.
 To see the problem more clearly, recall the definition of an "infinite" set, which is unbounded, at least on one end.
 Consider that in order to follow the correspondence of moments to the set of natural numbers, there is only one 'end' of the set at which you could begin enumerating this correspondence.
 Craig wants to start at the far 'end', even while acknowledging that there is no far end.
 But this violates the definition of infinity.
 It isn't good enough for him to simply say that the set contains an infinite number of elements.
 When he speaks of traversing the set from one end to the other, he is using contradictory terms.
 Again, he is treating infinity as if it were a definite quantity.
-Notice also that my interlocutor's argument, cited at the beginning of this post, follows this same pattern - speaking about an infinite series that begins at the far 'end'.
+Notice also that my interlocutor's argument, cited at the beginning of this post, follows this same pattern - speaking about an infinite series that begins at the far 'end', and terminates at the near 'end'.

 As an aside, one thing Craig never explains is why it must be necessary for an infinite set to be "traversed" at all.
 Or why it must be "formed" by successive additions.
 Why couldn't it simply exist?